karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 # Security Considerations

-This document does not alter the security considerations outlined in DNS Catalog Zones ({{RFC9432}}).
+This document does not alter the security considerations outlined in "DNS Catalog Zones" ({{RFC9432}}).

 # IANA Considerations {#IANA}